brotchie/Parcoa/README.md

 ## Installing
 You can clone Parcoa from it's [github repository](https://github.com/brotchie/Parcoa) or install it using [CocoaPods](http://cocoapods.org/).

+I recommend using CocoaPods because all your linking, build settings, and header includes are set automatically.
+If you clone from github you'll have to configure these settings manually.
 ### CocoaPod
 Install and configure [CocoaPods](http://cocoapods.org/).